 These aren't necessarily "startup ideas"—just stuff I wish someone would build.
 Feel free take one and run with it; I'll be your first customer.

-Oster for information security.
+Oster for information security (2020/11).
 Frustrated with the state of pregnancy and parenting advie, Emily Oster wrote Expecting Better and Cribsheet.
 An expectant mother who's also an economics professor, she takes readers on a tour of the medical science (peer-reviewed scientific literature), explaining not just what's known/uncertain, but crucially, why.

 I wish someone would do this for information security—a book for nonspecialists, explaining how individuals and non-technology business owners can improve their security postures.
 A good version of this would explain "the ten things you should do", ranked using cost/benefit analysis, with as much epistemic rigor as possible.

 A better approach would move the whole thing online, integrate accounting and payment processing, and offer a payment mechanism similar to ACH but without the hassle.
 Zelle might be a good foundation, but they work only with banks (no API).
 Cozy is a promising example for mom and pop landlords.
-When I had to collect payments like this, I used Xero for accounting and bill.com for payment processing; it didn't work well and I don't recommend it.
+As a commercial landlord, I used Xero for accounting and bill.com for payment processing; it didn't work well and I don't recommend it.